NagusameCS/IVY/privacy.md

     -  User accounts or login information
     -  IP addresses
     -  Device or browser information
   - You can use the entire site anonymously.
-We do not use any analytics or tracking technologies.
+  - We do employ anonymous viewer tracking of total site access.
+    -  This is done via contacting a third party "counter" rest API upon a view to the site, it only increments a number and no other data is stored or transmitted.

 ---